 Always feed into the rolls that the weld joins are perpendicular to the rollers (parallel to the

-Hydraulic press brake is used for small diameter pipes, cones and square- to-round transitions.
-Forming can be done with a male-and-female combination of dies, using a bull nose blade is most typical for pressing, a knife edge blade will result in crushing the carbide.
+A hydraulic press brake is used for small diameter pipes, cones and square-to-round transitions.
+Forming can be done with a male-and-female combination of dies, using a bullnose blade is most typical for pressing, a knife-edge blade will result in crushing the carbide.

 Square-to-round transitions are the hardest to form because of the 90-degree corners on the square or

 Rectangular ends.
 General preheat in the areas is needed to get better results.
 The